mapbiomas-brazil/user-toolkit/README.md

 <h4>2.
 Create a MAPBIOMAS folder</h4>
 <ul>
   <li>Go to the Assets tab and click on the New menu.
-Then choose a Folder option.</li>
+Then choose the Folder option.</li>
   <li>Select your primary account if you have others linked to your structure.</li>
   <li>Create a MAPBIOMAS folder (all capital letters) in your assets structure.</li>
 </ul>